 The courses on offer are tailored to the university’s socio-economic environment: 65% of Bachelor’s degree and 84% of Master’s degree graduates find work within two years of completing their studies (Graduate Survey, 2014), reflecting a high rate of employability.
 The university also offers a comprehensive, up-to-date range of in-house qualifications and specialisation courses for lifelong training.

 Teaching, research and transfer are carried out through more than a hundred research groups, comprising more than 900 researchers.
 Teaching and research are structured around four faculties, two schools, a doctoral school and eleven departments.

-In its drive for competitiveness, the UPNA has created 4 research institutes with more than 270 researchers: the Institute of Smart Cities (ISC), the Institute for Advanced Materials (InaMat), the Institute for Advanced Research in Business and Economics (Inarbe) and the Institute for Innovation and Sustainable Development in Food Chain (IS-Food).
-The university also forms part of Navarrabiomed (joint centre with the Government of Navarre’s Department of Health) and the Institute of Agrobiotechnology (joint centre, alongside the Spanish National Research Council and the Government of Navarre).
+In its drive for competitiveness, the UPNA has created 6 research institutes with more than 270 researchers: the Institute of Smart Cities (ISC), the Institute for Advanced Materials (InaMat), the Institute for Advanced Research in Business and Economics (Inarbe), the Institute for Innovation and Sustainable Development in Food Chain (IS-Food), the Institute for Advanced Social Research (ICommunitas) and the Institute for Multidisciplinary Applied Biology Research (IMAB).
+The university also forms part of Navarrabiomed (joint centre with the Government of Navarre’s Department of Health).

 The UPNA conducts leading-edge basic research in many fields, stimulating the economic and social development of its immediate environment and helping to convert its research into innovation.